adnammit/notes/dotnet.md

 	* if you have multiple package sources, you will get a `NU1507` warning to alert you to vulnerabilities in package supply chains.
 To safeguard your code against attacks, use [Package Source Mapping](https://youtu.be/G6P38Dn69Ro)

-## ASP.NET
-* ASP == "Active Server Pages"
-* ASP.NET extends the .NET platform with tools and libraries specifically for building server-side web apps, including MVC apps and APIs
-* includes
-	* request processing framework
-	* Razor web page templating
-	* common web pattern libraries like MVC
-	* authentication system
-	* editor extensions for working with web pages

-## XAMARIN/MONO
-* .NET implementations for mobile OS

-## ENTITY
-* object-database mapper
-* abstraction layer that maps model classes to a database, reducing the amount of code that needs to be written
-* friendly with SSMS, MySQL, psql, SQLite and more

 # Creating a Project

 ## Project Folder Structure